eugenefvdm/spamforce/README.md

 ```

 * Add your Spamcop submit email address
-* If you want to be copied on submissions, add your administrator email address to `SPAMFORCE_CC`
+* If you want to be copied on submissions, add an administrator email address to `SPAMFORCE_CC`
 * Put in some kind of legitimate `FROM:` address.
 It will never be used but it's good email etiquette

 D. Create a new file, say `fightspam.php`: